top of page

 We ride deep into a dramatic rocky gorge, following winding tracks that lead to a secluded waterfall.

-This is a stunning, immersive day with varied terrain and lots of time in the saddle.
+This is a stunning, immersive day with varied terrain and plenty of time in the saddle.

 Estimated total riding time: 4 - 5 hours.